-"... the tax impact of the change in social security contributions was included in our calculations resulting in the 2.4% increase."

-8. The Tribunal observes that the calculations provided by the Commission on the strength of all the factors at issue would have warranted a total increase of only 2.4 per cent.
-Since that figure is lower than that of the increase which the Agency actually applied the Commission's calculations do not help the complainants' case.

-9. The complainants contend that the reduction in the income tax payable by outside employees in the locality of their duty station, though it was attributable to amendments to social security legislation, amounted to a "change in local taxation"; that according to the methodology the Director-General had no discretion to discount that change in determining the interim adjustment for 1994; and that "any tax reduction increases the net incomes of employees, including those of the comparator employers".

-10. The complainants do not, however, go on to show that the actual effect of the increase in social security contributions and of the reduction in income tax was to increase the net pay of outside employees.
-The Agency states in its reply that the increases in deductions from taxable income had two purposes.
-One was -

-"... to partly reimburse the tax payer for increased costs in this particular case in relation to social security and other payments.
-Were these tax deductions 'blueprinted' on the salaries of GS [General Service] staff, they would lead to a direct increase in GS salaries, as GS staff are notably subject to a different social security regime and/or do not necessarily incur the same expenses as their counterparts in the 'outside world'."
+- "... the tax impact of the change in social security contributions was included in our calculations resulting in the 2.4% increase." - 8.
+The Tribunal observes that the calculations provided by the Commission on the strength of all the factors at issue would have warranted a total increase of only 2.4 per cent.
+Since that figure is lower than that of the increase which UNIDO actually applied the Commission's calculations do not help the complainants' case. - 9.
+The complainants contend that the reduction in the income tax payable by outside employees in the locality of their duty station, though it was attributable to amendments to social security legislation, amounted to a "change in local taxation"; that according to the methodology the Director-General had no discretion to discount that change in determining the interim adjustment for 1994; and that "any tax reduction increases the net incomes of employees, including those of the comparator employers". - 10.
+The complainants do not, however, go on to show that the actual effect of the increase in social security contributions and of the reduction in income tax was to increase the net pay of outside employees.
+The Organization states in its reply that the increases in deductions from taxable income had two purposes.
+One was - - "... to partly reimburse the tax payer for increased costs created by social security and other payments.
+This rationale, it seems, cannot be automatically applied to the salary situation of General Service staff who are under a different social security scheme and may not have the same expenses as the Austrian tax payers."

-The other purpose, says the Agency, was -
+The other purpose, says UNIDO, was -

-"... primarily to assist employees in the lowest income brackets who cannot be compared to Agency staff members."
+"... essentially, to help employees in the lower income bracket, who could not be compared to [the lead agency's] staff."